 Additionally, astragalus root is highly beneficial for those who experience fatigue, sluggishness (low vitality), and recurrent infections.

-It is most effective when used long-term on a consistent basis.
+It is most effective when used long-term consistently.

 There are over 2,000 species of astragalus root, some of which are considered to be very toxic.
 However, no other species are known to possess the medicinal qualities that Astragalus membranaceus does.

-I personally love using astragalus root during the winter months (or just when known germs are circulating) to help build up my immune system while also supporting my body’s stress response before, during, and after illness.
+I personally love using astragalus root during the winter months (or just when known germs are circulating) to help build up my immune system while also supporting my body’s stress response before, during, and after an illness - especially upper respiratory infections.

 Considerations for Using Astragalus Root